sprlab/binary-stylometry/README.md

 # Binary Stylometry Repository

 This repository contains the code and dataset for the paper "Does Coding Style Really Survive Compilation?
-Stylometry of Executable Code Revisited".
+Stylometry of Executable Code Revisited" in the PETS 2025 Conference.

 ## Folders below: